Skip to main content

 • Capacity: Strengthen the agency’s infrastructure to better serve clients and the community.

-Since our inception more than 48 years ago, we have served marginalized communities, and we strive to center their lived experiences and voices throughout our agency – including formal program evaluation, informal feedback, and amplifying the work of culturally specific organizations and community partners led by BIPOC.
+Since our inception almost 50 years ago, we have served marginalized communities, and we strive to center their lived experiences and voices throughout our agency – including formal program evaluation, informal feedback, and amplifying the work of culturally specific organizations and community partners led by BIPOC.
 Our agency vision calls for “Thriving people, healthy relationships, and peaceful communities.”
 For this vision to become a reality, we work for systemic change to end the disproportionate violence and trauma experienced by BIPOC communities — and to create an anti-racist and equitable culture at Tubman.
 We remain committed to this work as fundamental to our mission of safety, hope, and healing for everyone.

 MENU CLOSE